asokratis/python-currency-anywhere/README.md

 #### I am getting the following error: API request volume has been reached.
 How is that possible?

-> [Each plan](https://fixer.io/product) has a quota of how many API calls you can do per month.
-At the moment of this writing, free accounts are allowed to make up to a thousand API calls per month.
+> Each plan has a quota of how many API calls you can do per month.
+At the moment of this writing, most free accounts are allowed to make up to a thousand API calls per month.
 Some of the reasons where your API limit has reached could be due to calling our script too often or requesting a long date range within our script.
-Did you know that requesting rates between 2018-03-01 to 2018-03-10 costs ten API calls even when you run this script only once? **We do our best on archiving every API call you do into an SQLite database so you do not get charged again.** We recommend you to turn off flag parameter **legacy_user** at the cost of accuracy so all your data is cached by default only once per date by EUR as the base currency.
+Did you know that requesting rates between 2018-03-01 to 2018-03-10 costs ten API calls even when you run this script only once? **We do our best on archiving every API call you do into an SQLite database so you do not get charged again.** We recommend you though to turn off flag parameter **paid_membership** at the cost of accuracy so all your data is cached by default only once per date by the default base currency of the service provider.
 Otherwise, there will be one API call for every base currency requested for that date.

-#### I am a free user in Fixer.
+#### I am a free user in my currency service provider.
 I do not have access to the Conversion Endpoint.
 Can I use your script to do that?

 > Yes.
 You can get your desired conversion by using the optional parameter **amount** which will reflect on the rate and reciprocal rate columns. **amount** can take values between one hundredth to one million.

-#### I am a free user in Fixer.
+#### I am a free user in my currency service provider.
 I do not have access to the Fluctuation Data Endpoint.
 Can I use your script to do that?

 > Yes.
 You can get fluctuation data by using the optional flag parameter **output_fluctuation**.
 Other than the output will be sorted in the same format optional flag parameter **sort_by_symbol** does, you will get two new columns in your output: **perc_diff.** and **difference**.

 #### Your currency configurations are out of date?
 Do I have to update your currency configurations manually?

-> You can update your [currency configurations](configurations/currency_configurations.py) automatically by running the python script **update_currency_configurations** by typing `python3 update_currency_configurations.py "<access-key-id>"`.
-Each time you update will cost you one API call.
+> You can update your [currency configurations](configurations/currency_configurations.py) automatically by running the python script **update_currency_configurations** by typing `python3 update_currency_configurations.py "<servicenameprovider>"`.
+For most currency service providers, each time you update will cost you one API call.

 #### Do you have the option for saving my CSV output into a flatfile?

-> If you are in a linux environment, you have the ability to write the CSV output into a new flatfile by typing `python3 get_currency.py "<access-key-id>" > myflatfile.csv` or append to an existing flatfile by typing `python3 get_currency.py "<access-key-id>" --no_header >> myflatfile.csv`
+> If you are in a linux environment, you have the ability to write the CSV output into a new flatfile by typing `python3 get_currency.py "<servicenameprovider>" > myflatfile.csv` or append to an existing flatfile by typing `python3 get_currency.py "<servicenameprovider>" --no_header >> myflatfile.csv`

 #### Do you have the option for getting only the columns I need?